libretime/libretime/docs/troubleshooting.md

 ---
-sidebar: main
+layout: docs
+title: Troubleshooting
+blurb: Having trouble with your LibreTime installation?
+We've got you covered!
 ---

-# Troubleshooting

-Having trouble with your LibreTime installation?
-We've got you covered!

-Since LibreTime is effectively a web site running on a LAPP stack, individual components of the system can be started, stopped, restarted or checked in the server console using the **systemctl** command:
+LibreTime is effectively a web site running on a LAPP stack, so individual components of the system can be started, stopped, restarted or checked in the server console using the **systemctl** command:

     sudo systemctl start|stop|restart|status libretime-liquidsoap
     sudo systemctl start|stop|restart|status libretime-playout